blackbaud/skyux-docs/content/components/omnibar/index.md

 ### bbOmnibarConfig Settings

 - `afterLoad` &mdash; Specifies a function to be called after the omnibar loads.
 This is useful when binding events to the omnibar's search box.
 - `appLookupUrl` &mdash; Specifies the URL for the Application Lookup Service that provides applicable database and product links for the current user.
-Default is the production instance.
+The default is URL for the production instance.
 - `contentKey` &mdash; Indicates that the omnibar should supply this content key when redirecting the user to the Authentication Service.
-- `enableHelp` &mdash; Controls whether to display a help button in the omnibar.
+- `enableHelp` &mdash; Indicates whether to display a help button in the omnibar.
 Use this setting in conjunction with [the `bbHelp` component](../help/).
-- `enableSearch` &mdash; Controls whether to display a search box in the omnibar.
+- `enableSearch` &mdash; Indicates whether to display a search box in the omnibar.
 You must still handle binding to the UI events for the search box.
 - `productId` &mdash; Specifies an ID for a product that is registered with the omnibar service to display that product's logo in the omnibar header.
 This property is reserved for internal implementations.
 For external implementations or to display text instead of a product logo, use the `serviceName` property instead.
 - `searchPlaceholder` &mdash; Specifies placeholder text to display in the search box.
 - `serviceName` &mdash; Specifies text to display in the omnibar header.
 For internal implementations, you can use the `productId` property to display a registered product logo instead.